-Cahill Gordon & Reindel LLP co-counseled a class action lawsuit filed in January 2018 challenging a Brooklyn landlord’s alleged discrimination of Latino tenants and fraudulent deregulation of rent stabilized apartments at two buildings in Sunset Park.
-Cahill’s outstanding work led to a settlement in July 2018 which forced the landlord to re-regulate over 60 apartments in two buildings, obtain a new management company and refrain from engaging in a wide range of discriminatory behavior.
+Cahill Gordon & Reindel LLP co-counseled a class action lawsuit filed challenging a Brooklyn landlord’s alleged discrimination of Latino tenants and fraudulent deregulation of rent-stabilized apartments at two buildings in Sunset Park.
+Cahill’s outstanding work led to a settlement that forced the landlord to re-regulate over 60 apartments in two buildings, obtain a new management company and refrain from engaging in a wide range of discriminatory behavior.

 By the Numbers